kube-bind/kube-bind/docs/content/setup/index.md

 - Use **Quickstart** or **Local Setup with Kind** for development and testing
 - Use **Helm Deployment** for production environments with standard Kubernetes
-- Use **KCP Integration** for advanced multi-tenant scenarios with workspace isolation
+- Use **kcp Integration** for advanced multi-tenant scenarios with workspace isolation

 ## Next Steps